TheraForge/OTFCloudClientAPI/README.md

 ```

 ## Refresh Token
 The auth token that you get upon authentication is valid for 30 minutes only.
-In the auth object, you get the refresh token as well.
+The auth object includes the refresh token.
 Use this refresh token to refresh your auth token.
 Once you authorise the auth and user objects are stored in the keychain.
 You need to make sure that you have a refresh token before calling this API, else the application will crash:

 ```
 guard TheraForgeKeychainService.shared.loadAuth().refreshToken != nil else {